haoran-png/steam-games-analysis/README.md

 ---

 ## Focus Questions
-- What genres have the highest user scores and playtimes?
+- To what extent do game genres influence user ratings and playtime?
-- How does price relate to playtime?
+- What price ranges best balance ownership with player engagement?
-- Which tags are most common in top-rated or most-owned games?
+- Which tags are most strongly associated with highly rated or widely owned games?
-- Do newer games get better reviews?
+- How have patterns in user reviews changed across release periods?
-- Which developers consistently publish highly rated games?
+- Which developer strategies consistently lead to highly rated titles?

 ## Tools
 - **Python**: `pandas`, `numpy`, `pathlib` (data cleaning and file handling)
 - **Jupyter Notebooks**: reproducible workflow for analysis
 - **SQL**: querying and exploration
 - **BI Tool**: dashboards and visual summaries (e.g., Tableau or Power BI)

 ## Dataset
 https://www.kaggle.com/datasets/fronkongames/steam-games-dataset